-Day 7: Cusco to Puno
+Day 7: Cusco to Puno Meals: B, L

 Take a train through the magnificent scenery of the Andean altiplano from Cusco to Puno, a city on the shores of Lake Titicaca.
-The journey time is 10 hours and 30 minutes.

-The train boasts dining cars, a bar car and an observation car, included is a gourmet lunch made with the finest Andean ingredients.
-You will also be able to enjoy music and dance performances during your journey, which is sure to keep you entertained.
+The journey time is 10 hours and 30 minutes, and the train boasts dining cars, a bar car and an observation car; and a gourmet lunch of the finest Andean ingredients is included.
 Check in to your hotel and enjoy the evening at leisure.

 Today you will be at an altitude of up to 3830 metres.